cherylws/johndmulhausen.github.io/documentation/unreal/latest/concepts/unreal-quick-start-guide-gearvr.md

 ---
-title: Gear VR: Quick Start
+title: "Gear VR: Quick Start"
 ---
 This guide covers everything you need to know to get started developing Unreal applications for Gear VR.